ravidaliparthy/Sync-Interns/README.md

 /intern_3:Contains the file for Music Player using html,css and JavaScript.

+/intern_4:Contains the file for an E-Learning Website using html,css.

 # Instructions

 Each task folder contains its respective codebase and resources.
 Follow the README.md file within each folder for specific instructions on running and understanding the projects.